Configuration

 VimScript:

-let g:neovide_underline_automatic_scaling = v:false
+let g:neovide_underline_stroke_scale = 1.0

 Lua:

-Setting g:neovide_underline_automatic_scaling
+Setting g:neovide_underline_stroke_scale

 Theme